rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 It is important to emphasize that:

 > Type-Driven Design does not substitute proper automated tests, rather they collaborate.
-Moreover, a proper suite of unit-tests could have caught the mistakes in the wrong implementation.
-Therefore it is much better to combine types with tests.
+Moreover, a proper suite of unit-tests could have easily caught the mistakes in the wrong implementation.
+Conclusively, it is much better to combine types **with** tests.

 Nevertheless, I very much like letting types help with my design.
 Especially the relief when the type-checker refuses my code due to a type-mismatch caused by a wrong refactoring.